NYT Letter Boxed Answers Today For Friday, July 18, 2025

 NYT Connections Answers: [Revealed]

-After the hints, we are adding the list of today’s answers for Monday, March 10.
+After the hints, we are adding the list of today’s answers for Thursday, July10.
 These are the spoilers that can spoil the puzzle.
 If you don’t want the answers, you might skip this section.
 Otherwise, we are adding the 2-solve, 3-solve, or 4-solve to complete the puzzle today.

 Find Archived Games